 Kingsley knows from experience.
-When Jim Kahn, the activities director in the Psychotic Disorders Division, retired in 2013, she took over the modest-sized courtyard flower garden he had tended for years.
+When Jim Kahn, the activities director in the Center of Excellence in Psychotic Disorders, retired in 2013, she took over the modest-sized courtyard flower garden he had tended for years.
 The courtyard gets lots of foot traffic and is visible from many of the Admissions Building’s windows.
 With the help of clinical coordinator Terri Quinn, Kingsley added more flowers to Kahn’s garden, including zinnias, lilacs, and hibiscus, and cared for it with the help of staff and patients.
 During the second season, she recruited a very ill teenage girl to plant lots of sunflower seeds and used the process as metaphor.
 “We would talk about how plants grow and then how sometimes they have to go through a difficult period, maybe losing a branch and then growing another one,” recalls Kingsley.
 “That’s the premise of garden therapy: people can see how nature works and heals itself and how it continues on, despite the setbacks.
 That young patient was so calm when we were in the garden.”

 After several years of witnessing the positive effects of the garden on patients and staff, Kingsley is ready to move her horticultural project to the next level.
 When the Admissions Building renovation was completed last year, its once verdant courtyard was left looking bedraggled.
 Kingsley saw an opportunity.
 Her determination to expand the plantings, beautify the courtyard, and get more patients and staff involved have been embraced by Kelly Carlson, PhD, McLean’s nursing professional development specialist, who has been working on nurse-led quality improvement projects around the hospital.
 Carlson viewed Kingsley’s garden project as a perfect way to educate staff about “grounding techniques”—a therapeutic skillset to improve patient care that nurse directors had requested training in.